restberry/restberry/README.md

 npm test
 ```

+Add the pre push hook if you want to contribute:

+``
+npm run addprepushhook
+``

 ## Further reading

 I have written an article series on RESTful API design which this package is base upon, you can find the three parts here: